material-admin/doc-material-components/cards-examples/Android/Android-card-article.md

 ### Making cards accessible

-The contents within a card should follow their own accessibility guidelines, such as images having content description set on them.
+The contents within a card should follow their own accessibility guidelines, such as images having content descriptions set on them.

 If you have a draggable card, you should set an [`AccessibilityDelegate`](https://developer.android.com/reference/android/view/View.AccessibilityDelegate) on it, so that the behavior can be accessible via screen readers such as TalkBack.
-More info about it under the [draggable card section](#making-the-card-draggable).
+See the [draggable card section](#making-the-card-draggable) section below for more info.

 ## Card

-On mobile, a [card’s](https://material.io/components/cards/#specs) default elevation is 1dp, with a raised dragged elevation of 8dp.
+On mobile, a [card’s](https://material.io/components/cards/#specs) default elevation is `1dp`, with a raised dragged elevation of `8dp`.

-### Card example
+### Card examples

-Source code API:
+API and source code:

 * `MaterialCardView`
   * [Class definition](https://developer.android.com/reference/com/google/android/material/card/MaterialCardView)